HCL-TECH-SOFTWARE/Sametime-Automation/docs/copy_to_linux.md

     Original contents retained as C:\Users\User/.ssh/known_hosts.old
   ```
   Now you can try the command again.
-  After you approve the new server fingerprint and type password for an ansible user, you should successfully log into your Linux server.
+  After you approve the new server fingerprint and type password for an ansible user, you should log into your Linux server successfully.
   ```
     The authenticity of host '192.168.10.140 (192.168.10.140)' can't be established.
     ECDSA key fingerprint is SHA256:ZNMV+RD2nIMNtm+nu93rvAABS9K1qWzSotYRsvlHVX0.